Signed in as:

 filler@godaddy.com

-Here's a link to the bowls we recommend (this link sends you to Amazon)
+Here’s a link to the stainless steel bowls we recommend (via Amazon):

 Steel Bowls for Water/Food